 P&N’s fraud, waste, and abuse team has published several articles about understanding and addressing fraud risk:

-We have several speaking engagements scheduled to explain the real risk of fraud, best practice internal controls for consideration, and how to create a layered approach to prevent, detect, and respond:
+Our fraud team is frequently booked speaking engagements, such as the 2019 LANO Annual Conference and Texas State Auditor's Office 2019 Auditor's Conference, to explain the real risk of fraud, best practice internal controls for consideration, and how to create a layered approach to prevent, detect, and respond.
+Look for us at upcoming conferences as well.

 Our team is always ready to discuss your organization’s unique situation and needs.
 Contact us to start a conversation about what an anti-fraud plan should look like at your organization.